mcaviola/hello-world/README.md

 # hello-world
 Personal sandbox repository

-This file is just used for test purposes.
+This project is used for test purposes.
-This line has initially been added in the "readme-edits" branch.
+It contains some viz files, which can be used as input for Graphviz.